 Humor can be another way to connect with your audience.

 Remember when Wendy’s started roasting their competition and leaving snarky comments on their social media threads?
-It was a little risky, but it was a move that panned out for them in the social media world.
+It was a little risky but a move that panned out for them in the social media world.

 The Washington Post uses a similar tactic with their TikTok account.
 On their TikTok, they talk about the news, but they also use TikTok trends and present the news in funny and absurd ways.

 This content was so different from the traditional news style that many people wondered if it was a fake account pretending to be the Washington Post.
-However, it was a smart move to reach a new audience (a younger generation) and presented the Washington Post as more than just a stuffy old newspaper.
+However, it was smart to reach a new audience (a younger generation) and present the Washington Post as more than just a stuffy old newspaper.

 Your About Page is another easy way to share who you are with your visitors.
 If they become interested in your content, they may want to know more about the person behind the writing.
 Your About Page can work for social proof and share personal details about who you are, what you do, and why you do it.

 6. Focus on community to grow your blog

 Community is everything.
 If your goal is to build a business around your blog, you’ll have to closely read your audience’s needs — which means staying in touch with them.

 Learn where your audience spends their time online, whether in Facebook groups, on LinkedIn, Twitter, Instagram, Quora, or otherwise.
 Meeting them where they already feel comfortable is a significant first step towards building connections with them.